-8(2) Any Service Agreement signed by a person on behalf of a legal person in section 8(1) above must be accompanied by a resolution authorizing such person to sign on behalf of the legal person.
+9(2) Any Service Agreement signed by a person on behalf of a legal person in section 8(1) above must be accompanied by a resolution authorizing such person to sign on behalf of the legal person.

-9. INTEREST
+10. Interest

-9(1) The municipality shall levy interest on any amount due and in arrears, in terms of section 75A (1) (b) of the Municipal Systems Act.
+10(1) The municipality shall levy interest on any amount due and in arrears, in terms of section 75A (1) (b) of the Municipal Systems Act.